Leave No Trace // A Guide for Adventure Photographers

 The other day I was talking with my friend Abbi Hearne who is a fellow adventure photographer about how often we see other photographers breaking Leave No Trace principles.
 Far too often, we see photographers doing things that could potentially damage the areas they're shooting in.
 I realize not all photographers have a background in backpacking or climbing and may not know the severity or importance of upholding Leave No Trace principles.
 We decided that instead of judging or calling out those who aren't aware, we would make a guide to educate others and to remind ourselves too that its not worth the epic shot if we're leaving a poor example for others to follow.

 As adventure wedding photographers, most of the time we are the ones recommending locations, leading hikes, and suggesting ideas for photos with our clients.
 Our couples are trusting us to give them an awesome experience outside not just with photos, but with interacting with the environment.
 We are basically our couple's "outdoor guides".
 We are huge examples to our clients of how to treat the outdoors.
-And then we post things on social media & our websites for more people to see.
-Far too often I see photographers setting terrible examples of how to treat beautiful outdoor spaces.
-Its heartbreaking to see photographers breaking obvious Leave No Trace principles, and I’m not sure if it's out of ignorance or disregard, but I feel as outdoor photographers we need to set better examples to our clients and the rest of the community about how to care for the inspiring places we love shooting in.
+And then we post things on social media and our websites for more people to see.
+Far too often I see photographers setting bad examples of how to treat beautiful outdoor spaces.
+And it’s becoming increasingly familiar to see popular hikes shut down, railings put up, and permits being put in places that are being threatened by overuse.

 The essentials of the 7 LNT principles are usually the first thing you learn when going on a backpacking trip or camping, but as photographers there’s no one telling us how to act and treat the outdoors.
 I want to go over each principle and talk about how they pertain to photographing clients outdoors.
 These aren’t hard and fast rules, more like principles to uphold as best you can, using your best judgment to care for the environment you’re in and leave a good example for your client and others who may come after you.